RELATED ECOLOGY PROGRAMS

 California prohibits the spawning, incubation or culture of any species of salmon, transgenic fish or exotic finfish species in the state waters of the Pacific Ocean.
 State regulations are silent about land-based facilities or rearing Atlantic salmon in fresh water.
 Under state law, however, Atlantic salmon are a restricted species in the Smith River watershed.

-Oregon does not prohibit Atlantic salmon aquaculture.
+Oregon allows Atlantic salmon aquaculture.
 In 2013 and 2015, however, state legislative committees considered bills to prohibit Atlantic salmon aquaculture but both measures failed to make it out of committee.
 In addition, for almost 50 years the Oregon Department of Fish and Wildlife had operated a fishery for a landlocked variety of Atlantic salmon in Hosmer Lake but the state terminated the program in 2015 due to lack of public interest in the fishery.

 Ecology’s Puget Sound studies show that net pens are not a significant source of nitrogen in Puget Sound.
 Major nitrogen contributions come from ocean currents, the atmosphere, natural sources, waste water treatment plants, urban sources, agricultural sources, septic systems and even Puget Sound sediments.